As an Amazon Associate we earn a small commission from qualifying purchases.

 Positive Parenting Solutions 7-Step Parenting System

 To give you an idea if PPS is right for you, we’re going to step through the seven steps one by one.

 Step 1 – The Science of Misbehavior And How You Contribute

 Step 1 is split into 7 individual lessons.

-We start by learning about Adlerian Psychology which is based on the work of Alfred Adler (1870-1937) who was a contemporary and one-time colleague of Sigmund Freud.
+We start by learning about Adlerian Psychology which is based on the work of Alfred Adler (1870-1937).
+He was a contemporary and one-time colleague of Sigmund Freud.

 - A child’s primary goal is to achieve belonging and significance

 - A misbehaving child is a discouraged child